charlielobster/CUDA_NekRS/README.md

     sudo apt install cuda-toolkit-12-8

 This is because the NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
+The main takeaway is that we need a CUDA Toolkit under Version 13.0 to successfully build it with minimal changes.